Big Data and Data Mining

 At RxLogix, data mining plays a crucial role in the analytical discovery process and is a key to predicting future outcomes, uncovering market opportunities, increasing revenue, and improving productivity for our Pharma clients in a big way.

 Our analytics techniques can be scaled up to any complex and sophisticated analytics that are necessary to accommodate data volume, data velocity, and data variety.
 The data will be stored in a multimedia format and structured, unstructured and semi-structured format.
-Structured data can be easily stored, queried, recalled, analyzed, and manipulated by machine.
+Structured data can be easily stored, queried, recalled, analyzed, and manipulated by a machine.
 Structured and semi-structured data also includes instrument readings and data generated by the ongoing conversion of paper records to electronic health and medical records.